 MORE HELP FOR AN ANXIOUS CHILD

-If time, space and lack of materials is an issue, enrol your child in a friendly art and crafts course.
+If time, space, and lack of materials are an issue, enrol your child in a friendly art and crafts course.
 To use art as therapy, small or private classes work best.

 Wacky Workshops offers private (and group) classes in the Lower Blue Mountains.
 You can learn more at The Wacky Workshops Page.

 For more tips on using creativity to help your kids grow into healthy adults, read This is Why We Need Creativity Schools for Kids, Why Kids need (and love) to Create, and 6 Mistakes to Avoid When Creating Art With Children.